 William Elliott Whitney married in June of 1923 to Rosalie Jones.
 After their marriage, they lived in Watertown.

-Louise Whitney and Lyman Fiske Whitney continued to live at 228 Marlborough.
-They also maintained a home in Marblehead.
+Louise Whitney and Lyman Fiske Whitney continued to live at 228 Marlborough and in Marblehead.

 By the 1925-1926 winter season, they had been joined by Louise Whitney’s niece, Louise Elliott Littlehale, the daughter of James M. Littlehale and Gertrude (Elliott) Littlehale.